|

 Regarding "Most Americans can't get Giffords' therapy"

-should be funded by restitution to victims and society
+(Page A3, Friday), health care facilities and services should be funded by restitution to victims and society

 for crimes that put people in hospitals to begin with.